 Letter and number of the day…

 Write these on your whiteboard or in your jotter.
-Ask an adult to check that you form them correctly. ( challenge – try cursive) If it is tricky for you, keep practising until you can do it easily.
+Ask an adult to check that you form them correctly and that you are thinking about the size (see the picture).
+Challenge – try cursive.
+If it is tricky for you, keep practising until you can do it easily.

 Read one of the reading books from your pack.
 Use the questions from your Reading Rocket Bookmark to discuss what you have read with an adult.
 Start with the RED (recall) section.

 Numeracy and Maths

 Make a spinner using a paperclip or a safety pin and a pencil

 Ask an adult to help you choose some numbers and make a grid on a piece of paper or a whiteboard.
 Make a second grid with lower numbers.
 Use your spinner on each grid, write a the subtraction sum and work out the answer.